erik73/hassio-addons/steve/README.md

 Important: This addon requires that the MariaDB addon is installed and running!

-This addon is experimental, and provides a mailserver for your domain.
+This addon is experimental, and provides the SteVe OCPP backend server for HomeAssistant
-It is also possible to configure additional email domains and accounts in the Postfixadmin web interface.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg